 And, most importantly, how can you relate this to your brand?
 Once you fully understand what you’re trying to achieve from the campaign, you can concentrate on idea generation.

 While creativity isn’t a scientific process (and shouldn’t be treated as one), there are a few tried-and-trusted tactics to help you maximise your chances of choosing an idea and angle strong enough to cut through the noise.

-However effective your prospecting and eye-catching your emails, it will count for little without a great idea or angle.
+However, effective your prospecting and eye-catching your emails will count for little without a great idea or angle.

 Ideation can be a real challenge if you don’t approach it in the right way; one common pitfall is to brainstorm dozens of products and tactics (“we can make a video”, or “we’ll commission a survey”) rather than thinking about the campaign as a whole.